The Mask of Fu Manchu

-According to The Encyclopedia of Science Fiction (2011), the film "remains the best-known, and most cherished, of the early Fu Manchu films, though it was long suppressed as racially offensive".
+The film was made following Metro-Goldwyn-Mayer's box office failure of Freaks (1932).
+Karloff, who was fresh off his role in Frankenstein (1931) for Universal, found the film did not have a completed script and was given his lines during and after his daily preparation in the makeup chair.
+Following a difficult production, it was a financial success for the studio despite generally negative reviews.
+On the film's theatrical re-release in 1972, the Japanese American Citizens League requested that the film be removed from circulation due to its negative portrayal of Asian people.

 Plot summary

 Sir Denis Nayland Smith of the British Secret Service warns Egyptologist Sir Lionel Barton that he must beat Fu Manchu in the race to find the tomb of Genghis Khan.
-Fu Manchu intends to use the sword and mask to proclaim himself the reincarnation of the legendary conqueror and inflame the peoples of Asia and the Middle East into a war to wipe out the "white race".
-Sir Lionel is kidnapped soon afterward and taken to Fu Manchu.
-Fu Manchu tries bribing his captive, even offering his own daughter, Fah Lo See.
+Fu Manchu intends to use Khan's sword and mask to proclaim himself the reincarnation of the legendary conqueror and inflame the peoples of Asia and the Middle East into a war to wipe out the "white race".
+Barton is kidnapped soon afterward and taken to Fu Manchu, who tries bribing his captive for the tomb's location, even offering his own daughter, Fah Lo See.
 When that fails, Barton suffers the "torture of the bell" (lying underneath a gigantic, constantly ringing bell) in an unsuccessful attempt to get him to reveal the location of the tomb.

 Barton's daughter Sheila insists on taking her father's place on the expedition, as she knows where the tomb is.
-She finds the tomb and its treasures with the help of her fiancé Terrence "Terry" Granville, Von Berg, and McLeod.
-Nayland Smith joins them soon afterward.
+She finds the tomb and its treasures with the help of her fiancé Terrence "Terry" Granville and his associates, Dr. Von Berg and McLeod.
+Smith joins them soon afterward.

 McLeod is killed by one of Fu Manchu's men during a robbery attempt, after McLeod kills one of Fu Manchu's men.
 An emissary offers to trade Barton for the priceless artifacts.
 Despite Terry's misgivings, Sheila persuades him to take the relics to Fu Manchu without Smith's knowledge.
-However, when Fu Manchu tests the sword, he determines that it is a fake (Nayland had switched them).
+However, when Fu Manchu tests the sword he determines that it is a fake (Smith had switched them).
 Terry is whipped under the supervision of Fah Lo See, who is attracted to him.
-Meanwhile, Fu Manchu has Barton's corpse delivered to Sheila.
-When Nayland tries to rescue Terry, he is taken captive as well.
+Meanwhile, Fu Manchu has Barton's severed hand delivered to Sheila.
+When Smith tries to rescue Terry, he is taken captive as well.